AnalogIO/coffeecard_app/README.md

 ## Contributing

 We are invite everyone to report issues and create pull requests to the repository.

 ### Git branch structure

 We follow a [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) inspired setup.
 The branch structure is as following :

-- `develop` **(Main  branch)** The master branch is the main branches.
-All new branches must check out from here into feature branches and merged back to master.
+- `develop` **(Main  branch)** All new branches must check out from `develop` into feature branches, then merged back to `develop`.
-- `production` The production branch reflects the current deployment in production.
-The production branch is merged with the develop branch every time a new version is released to production.
+- `production` Reflects the current deployment in production.
+The `production` branch is merged with `develop` every time a new version is released to `production`.
 - `feature/{author}/{feature-name}` New features are developed on feature branches following the *feature / author name / feature name branch* structure.

-### Merging with the develop branch
+### Merging with the `develop` branch

-**A pull request must be created and approved before merging with develop!**
+**A pull request must be created and approved before merging with `develop`!**

-We use a **rebase** strategy when merging to develop.
-When a feature has been finished in development, the feature branch must be rebased with master before merging in order to avoid merge commits.
+We use a **rebase** strategy when merging to `develop`.
+When a feature has been finished in development, the feature branch must be rebased with `develop` before merging in order to avoid merge commits.

-A rebase merge to master can be done in command line like this:
+A rebase merge to `develop` can be done in command line like this:

 ```bash
 git fetch